 A student desiring to withdraw from a course must withdraw officially through the Registrar's Office; simply informing the instructor of a desire or intent to withdraw is not sufficient.
 The student is responsible for officially withdrawing from a course.
-A grade of "W" will be recorded if the course is dropped on or before the last day to withdraw; a grade of "F" will be recorded after the last day to withdraw or if the student does not officially withdraw from the course.
+A grade of "W" will be recorded on the transcript if the course is dropped on or before the last day to withdraw.
+A grade of "D" will be recorded after the last day to withdraw or if the student does not officially withdraw from the course.
+A grade of "W" will be recorded if the student fails to progress within the course.
+Two withdrawals resulting from failure to progress within the nursing program will be considered a failing grade when re-applying to the ADN program.